My Stereo System

 My Vinyl Records

 Initially I looked at vinyl fairs as a source for good music.
 While I found some gems, there were also a few mishaps.
 Few second-hand sellers seem to understand how grading works.
 After an expensive mishap, I vowed never to buy pre-owned vinyl again, unless I know the source of the record.
 VG+/NM to my mind means the cover will be OK, but the vinyl must be as good as new.
 Then again, we understand that vinyl is a fragile medium.
 I have new titles, less than two years old, that have surface noise, but others, some close on 45 years old, are perfect.
 It is what it is.
+Nowadays I buy online via Bobshop, where I have identified vendors whose ratings you can trust, and Mr Vinyl, from whom I have purchased exceptional pre-owned titles, with excellent service from the team.

 ![]() |

-ABBA's Arrival (Nautilus, USA) was the first vinyl record I ever owned.
-Later on I was lucky to find a Nautilus Superdiscs pressing, which was obviously way better than the local pressing I had at the time.
-I found one recently again, in absolutely mint condition.
-These Nautilus pressings were special, with super quiet vinyl that sounded way better than the standard issues.
-I had quite a few of them and am slowly rebuilding the collection.
+ABBA's Arrival (Atlantic, Nautilus, USA) was the first vinyl record I ever owned, way back in 1977.
+In late-2025 I was lucky to find a Nautilus Superdiscs pressing, which was obviously way better than the local pressing I had at the time.
+It is in an absolutely mint condition.
+These Nautilus half-speed mastered pressings were special, with super quiet vinyl that sounded way better than the standard issues at the time.
+I had quite a few of them back then and am slowly rebuilding the collection.
 Arrival contains some classic ABBA songs, before personal issues hit them.
-There is simply not a bad track to be found. |
+There is simply not a bad track to be found.
+The recording itself is standard and lacks bass.
+It is only with their much later titles that the recordings were really top notch.
+While the original Nautilus Superdiscs technical details contained on the inserts these albums used to have are long gone, the cover, standard insert, and vinyl are in a great condition.
+As with all vinyl I purchase, whether new or pre-owned, this one too will get some scrub, suck, and ultrasonic treatment. |

 ![]() |